-Set the With Trigger display amplitude to exactly 4 divisions (200 mV input), or 25% per major graticule division.
+Type S-2: Set the With Trigger display amplitude to exactly 4 divisions (200 mV input), or 25% per major graticule division.

 d.
-Set the Type 3T2 Start Point switch to Before Trigger (or free run sampling sweep unit at 0.5 μ s/div if not a Type 3T2).
+Set the Type 3T2 Start Point switch to Before Trigger (or free run the time base unit at $0.5 \,\mu\text{s/div}$ if not a Type 3T2).
 Obtain a triggered display.

-Set the Type 3S2 Dot Response control so the top of the square wave is at unity loop gain (one trace).
-The bottom of the square wave can show two traces, but the dot response overshoot or undershoot must not be grater than 5%, or 1 minor graticule division.
+Set the Type 3S2 Dot Response so the top of the square wave is at unity loop gain (one trace).
+The bottom of the square wave can show two traces, but the dot response overshoot or undershoot must not be greater than 5%, or